pladdy/mud/README.md

 your 'chracter' and 'guild' directory variables.

 ## Usage
-`./play <your profile>`
+`./play -p <your profile>`

 The play executable will automatically search the *profiles/* directory for the given character file.

 ## Executables
-- **play**      : wrapper to start tintin session.  call with a profile name and it launches it.
+- **play**      : wrapper to start tintin session.  ./play -h for help
 - **watch-map** : quick utility to launch tail on the map so i can watch it in the window
   - you can pass in a width and a height so that the map will be rendered to that dimension
-- **play-tmux** : wrapper to start tintin session plus it opens up a vertical pane to show the map as you play.  this basically combines play and watch-map together.
+  - if you use the tmux option in play, the tmux session will get a pane devoted to the map